DavidDuwaer/globol/README.md

 * **Type safe**.
 An API that *works*.
 No more comparing apples and oranges when it comes to dates.
 You want to express an instant in time, a date on a calendar, a time on the clock?
 With or without a timezone, or maybe a zone offset?
 No longer are these concepts all thrown into one object or no object at all.
 Clearly de-obfuscated, dates become intuitive.
 * **Immutable**.
 * **Fail early**.
 No more `NaN`s slipping into your date objects.
 Globol checks its input, and throws Errors with helpful messages if there's something wrong.
 * **Fluent**.
-No searching the web for which functions suit your needs, but intuitive use with auto-complete and in-place method/class/function documentation.
+No searching the web for which functions suit your needs, but finding what you need with auto-complete.
+* **In-place documentation**.
+Extensive jsdoc on methods lets you help yourself without leaving your IDE.
 * ISO-8601-compliant serilization/deserialization of all data representations.
 * Under the hood, currently uses the **well-tested**, **well-trusted** `moment.js` internally for parsing, formatting and time zone conversions.
 * **Uses moment-timezone** for time zone information.
 Future work is to make this optionally injectable, so `globol` can be smaller for users that need it to be.